David-Scott-White/imageProjection/README.md

 # ZMW Analysis Platform (ZAP)

+## This work is under regular development and is not yet completed!

+### Overview

-Matlab build of an analysis platform for single-moleucle imaging in zero-mode waveguides (ZMWs).
-This repository integrates a variety of software written during the course of my PhD work at the University of Wisconsin Madison.
-Primary features of the repository include:
+Matlab build of an analysis platform and GUI for single-molecule imaging experiments of ligand binding using zero-mode waveguides (ZMWs).
+This repository integrates a variety of software written during my PhD work at the University of Wisconsin Madison.
+Primary features of the platform (will) include:

-* ** image mask creator **
+* **Image Mask Creator**
-** create thresholded image masks to localize single-molecules in TIFF images
+    * create thresholded image masks to localize single-molecules in TIFF images

-* image projection
+* **Time Series Creator**
-** create time-series at each localized single-molecule over a stack of TIFF images
+    * create time-series of intensity values at each localized single-molecule over a stack of TIFF images

-* Time Series Idealization
+* **Time Series Idealization**
-** Integration of my DISC algorithm (

-# imageProjection
-update roiProjection for ZMW/ TIRF imaging.
-Work in Progress
+    * integration of my recently published [DISC algorithm](https://elifesciences.org/articles/53357) for unsupervised identification of states and transitions in a given time series using top-down machine learning.
+    * DISC can also be found at: https://github.com/ChandaLab/DISC

+* **Analysis**
+    * General analysis of idealized time series including dwell time analysis, state occupancy analysis, bleach-step analysis, and exporting to QuB for more advanced hidden Markov modeling.

+### Acknowledgments
+This project would not be possible without the support of both Dr. Baron Chanda and Dr. Randall H. Goldsmith at UW-Madison.
+I also thank Dr. Marcel Goldschen-Ohm and Owen Rafferty for contributing to early code.
+My thesis work was supported by the NIH grants to B.C (NS-101723, NS-081320, and NS-081293), D.S.W (T32 fellowship GM007507) and R.H.G.
+(GM127957).